Cursor

 Lack of Community Connection

-This research led me to my design challenge:
+This led me to my design challenge

 Down